Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/overview.md

 - **super-admin** This role has read, create, update, and delete access to all Kong endpoints, including the RBAC Admin API

-Kong does not provide any users by default, as this would essentially be a backdoor into Admin API security.
+Kong does not provide any users by default, as this would be a backdoor into Admin API security.
 As such, it the administrator's responsibility to configure the appropriate RBAC users and user/role relationships.